sanjaikuttyyy/gatsby-starter-lumen/content/posts/notes-on-road-less-travelled-book-wip.md

 * Sometimes giving up is integral part of growing up.
 * What provides the motive, the energy for discipline?
 The force I believe is love.
 * Love is too large, too deep ever to be truly understood or measured or limited within a framework of words.
-* Love is not effortless, but on the contrary, love is effortful
+* Love is not effortless, but on the contrary, love is effortful.

 ... still reading..